How to Manage Extended Payment Terms and Negotiate Customer Pushback?

 1. Autonomous receivables platform

-HighRadius offers an autonomous receivables platform that combines multiple modules, including credit, collections, deductions, electronic invoicing, and cash application, into a unified solution.
+HighRadius offers an order to cash software that combines multiple modules, including credit, collections, deductions, electronic invoicing, and cash application, into a unified solution.
 This integrated approach streamlines collections management workflows, enhances data visibility, and improves collaboration across departments.

 2. AI-powered collections management